winataw22/minervaOS/specs/upgrade/README.md

 - schedule upgrade
   - it always needs to aim for a minimal to no downtime if possible.
   - if some downtime is required, arrange to make it during a low traffic hour to impact as less as possible the users.
 - in the event of the cache being corrupted, it will need to re-downloads all the component requires to run the workload present on the node.
-Some workload might still required previous version of some component, so during re-population of the cache it needs to make sure to grab all the versions required.
+Some workload might still required previous version of some component, so during re-population of the cache it needs to make sure to grab all the version required.